 Cooperation is Built into Our DNA

 By banding together, the loan funds in Seed Commons are able to bring the power of big finance to small, community-centered loan funds that serve marginalized communities all over the country.
 Seed Commons works by taking in investment capital as a single fund, leveraging its size and unity to secure the best terms, then sharing that capital for local deployment by and for communities.
 For investors, this aggregation means lower risk and greater impact.
 Seed Commons members also share backend services and a comprehensive, peer-based learning system to give each Member Fund the tools necessary to ensure the strongest chance of success.
 The Working World, the oldest and largest member of Seed Commons, currently serves as the anchor organization for this joint effort.
 The Member Funds of Seed Commons jointly own and govern it.
-Currently, there are seven governing members of Seed Commons, with many more working their way toward full membership.
+Currently, there are eight governing members of Seed Commons, with many more working their way toward full membership.
 SRLF has been there from the beginning.

 SRLF wouldn’t be lending today without the many benefits we enjoy as a member of the Seed Commons.
 So our model for the SRLF network emphatically relies on each SRLF partner also belonging to the Seed Commons, so that they have access to the shared capital, services, and learning, provided by that nationwide network.
 As a network, SRLF seeks to add complementary value and services, that are determined by the interest and capacities of the loan funds that make up the SRLF network.
 These include: